The University of Manchester's work with North America

 Manchester was an ally to Abraham Lincoln’s Union

 Our collective research benefits from strengths in different areas contributing to the University's global challenges.
-We're engaging academics and prospective students to help answer the big questions around cancer, global inequalities, advanced materials, energy and industrial biotechnology.
+We're engaging academics and prospective students to help answer the big questions around cancer, global inequalities, advanced materials, energy and biotechnology.

 We're already working with major education providers on international exchange programmes (California, British Columbia and Toronto) and developing partnerships with Los Angeles to develop links in education, science, business, art and culture.